 Don’t base any purchase purely based upon the specs provided!
 Check out all of our recommended soundbars to ease any worries about choosing a bad soundbar.
 Alright, now on to what you came here for.

-As mentioned above, wattage doesn't really mean anything with respect to how the soundbar will sound.
+As mentioned above, wattage doesn’t really mean anything with respect to how the soundbar will sound (more on other uncommonly used soundbar terms in our guide).
 The total watts has no correlation with the quality of the speakers included.

 But before you start searching through the different soundbar specs provided, you should probably understand what they actually mean first.
 There are many different specifications that are given for both soundbars and regular speakers, I will do my best to explain them in a simple manner.